 - 2.1 Section 303 to 305 of the Communications Act 2003 ("the Act") require Ofcom to draw up this Code, giving guidance on the extent to which licensed television services should promote the understanding and enjoyment of programmes by people with disabilities, and in particular people with sight and/ or hearing impairment persons who are deaf or hard of hearing and/ or persons who are blind or partially-sighted.
-This code refers to these persons as disabled people and people with sight and/ or hearing loss.
+This code refers to these people as disabled people and people with sight loss and blind people and people with hearing loss and d/Deaf people.
 The code should also give guidance on the means by which such understanding and enjoyment should be promoted.
 Ofcom is required to review and revise the code of guidance from time to time. - 2.2 Under the Act, the Code must also include provision for securing that broadcasters ensure that adequate information is made available to those who are likely to want to make use of the assistance they provide.
-The relevant requirements are set out in Promoting Awareness. - 2.3 The Code must include provision encouraging broadcasters to develop accessibility action plans and requiring such action plans to be notified to Ofcom. - 2.4 The Code must also include provision requiring broadcasters to report annually to Ofcom about the accessibility of relevant services to people with disabilities.
+The relevant requirements are set out in Promoting awareness. - 2.3 The Code must include provision encouraging broadcasters to develop accessibility action plans and requiring such action plans to be notified to Ofcom. - The Code must also include provision requiring broadcasters to report annually to Ofcom about the accessibility of relevant services to people with disabilities.